Darshita2865/TradeVistaX/README.md

 ├── history.json             # Triggered alerts log
 ├── requirements.txt        # Dependencies
 ├── .gitignore
-(Filenames reflect what’s visible in the repo) � GitHub
+(Filenames reflect what’s visible in the repo)

 📊 Usage Notes
 Predictions and historical analytics are informational only.
 Use at your own risk.